-A woman and a men have been found guilty of brothel keeping following a trial at the High Court in Edinburgh.
+A woman and two men have been found guilty of brothel keeping following a trial at the High Court in Edinburgh.

 Sixty year old Margaret Paterson and 61-year old Robert Munro were convicted of brothel keeping, living off immoral earnings, aiding and abetting prostitution and money laundering.